 LTG sparking change by embedding AI into capital intensive heavy industry

 Google Earth has managed to map the landscapes of the earth’s surface.
 Now LTG portfolio company S-Cube is extending that downwards 3km or more into the interior of the earth which is where the largest volumes of natural resources lie in rock formations deposited millions of years ago.
-Using exploration seismic data, XWI running on the AWS cloud is optimising $50 million well locations offshore Nigeria, Myanmar, Guyana and in the North Sea.
+Using exploration seismic data, XWI running on the AWS cloud is directing drilling programs and placing new wells a source of huge CAPEX in the North Sea and beyond.

 LTG using digitalisation as a catalyst for decarbonisation in buildings

 Paddington has become the gateway to London by virtue of Heathrow Express.
 There are millions of travelers, domestic and international as well as office workers passing through it every month and the LTG hotel - Mercure London Paddington - is located on the doorstep of Paddington station with significant redevelopment potential.

 The building currently has 5 floors with 86 densely packed rooms.
 Following on from Paddington Cube behind it, it is in planning to become a flagship 18 floor luxury lifestyle boutique hotel with double the room count which will cater for the expected surge in extra demand in the area.

 The building will be industry leading in terms of digitalisation and using this as a catalyst for decarbonisation.
 Smart rooms will be equipped with AI precision control for data, power, connectivity and comfort.
 Building will be designed to make use of fuels of the future like hydrogen.
 This combined with advanced energy demand management will target 35% carbon emissions.